Thomas More Society: Organization

+Litigation

+Reproduction issues

 In partnership with the CatholicVote Legal Defense Fund, the Thomas More Society has challenged the constitutionality of the Affordable Care Act's mandate requiring companies' health insurance plans to cover contraceptives and sterilization.

 In 2015, the Thomas More Society filed amicus briefs in the civil case of actress Sofia Vergara, who was sued by her ex-boyfriend in a frozen embryo case; the society, along with other anti-abortion groups, sought to have the courts treat the embryo as children (under a "best interests of the child" standard) rather than as marital property.
 The case tied into a broader "personhood" debate that had emerged in the politics of abortion.

 In 2016, the Thomas More Society represented anti-abortion activist David Daleiden, of California, pro bono.

 In 2018, the Executive Council of Iowa, which included Republican Governor Kim Reynolds, hired the Thomas More Society to defend Iowa in a legal challenge against Iowa's recently passed abortion law, the strictest in the nation.
 The group stepped in to represent the state after Iowa Attorney General Tom Miller, a Democrat, declined to defend the law's constitutionality.
 The group represented the state without a fee.
 A state court blocked the Iowa law from going into effect.

 In 2023 the Thomas More Society joined in representing a Texas man in a suit against his ex-wife's associates.
 The plaintiff alleges they aided the ex-wife in obtaining the drugs for medical abortion.
 Asserting that assisting a self-managed abortion is murder, the suit was brought pursuant to wrongful death statutes rather than the Texas Heartbeat Act ("S.B.
 8"), the anti-abortion vigilante act.
 Legal scholar Melissa Murray viewed the suit as an attempt to get the Texas courts to recognize fetal personhood.
 Lawyers for the plaintiff said the suit would add the manufacturer of the abortion drugs once it is identified.

+In 2024, the firm attempted to remove Missouri Amendment 3 (a citizen-initiated ballot proposal to amend the state constitution to recognize a right to abortion) from the November 2024 ballot.
+Secretary of State Jay Ashcroft directed the referendum to be removed from the ballot, but the Missouri Supreme Court reversed this decision, ordering the amendment to remain on the ballot.

 LGBT issues

 In 2013, the Thomas More Society intervened on behalf of five Illinois county clerks who opposed same-sex marriage and sought to block its legalization in Illinois.

-The group represented a former Missouri State University student who claimed that he was expelled from the university's masters degree in counseling program for refusing to counsel same-sex couples.
+The group represented a former Missouri State University student who claimed that he was expelled from the university's master's degree in counseling program for refusing to counsel same-sex couples.
 The university settled in 2017 with the ex-student for $25,000.